 A hashtag is a keyword or a phrase used to describe a topic or a theme, and is helpful to organize favorite photos.
 It automatically becomes a searchable topic when you post using a hashtag on social media, allowing anyone to click on the link to view all posts using that tag.
-Due to some privacy constraints, hashtags are ideal for Instagram and Twitter.
-Your school or nonprofit may even have a dedicated hashtag already in existence.
+Due to some privacy constraints, hashtags are ideal for Instagram and X. Your school or nonprofit may even have a dedicated hashtag already in existence.
 If there isn't one already, create one by using your garden or school name.

-HERE ARE SOME IDEAS FOR HASHTAGS:
+HERE ARE SOME IDEAS FOR HASHTAGS

-#gardens #eatarainbow #farmtoschool #learning #educationalgarden #schoolgarden #edibleeducation #healthyeating #healthylunch #kidsloveveggies #growinghealthykids #eatwell #wholekidsfoundation #saladbars #onthetable #honeybees #grants #schoolgrants #teachers #healthyteachers #teachersofinstagram
+#gardens #eatarainbow #farmtoschool #learning #educationalgarden #schoolgarden #edibleeducation #healthyeating #healthylunch #kidsloveveggies #growinghealthykids #eatwell #saladbars #onthetable #wholekids #honeybees #grants #schoolgrants #teachers #teachersofinstagram #healthyteachers